Dasharo/docs/docs/transparent-validation/supermicro_x11_lga1151_series/theory-of-operation.md

     linux /vmlinuz ro console=ttyS1,115200n8 earlyprintk=serial,ttyS1,115200n8
     ```

-    > NOTE: If your Linux-based OS is QubesOS you should additionaly remove the
+    > NOTE: If your Linux-based OS is QubesOS you should additionally remove the
       `plymouth.ignore-serial-consoles` phase to enable password disk
       authentication via SOL